BassantAhmedElbakry/RAM/README.md

 # RAM
 ## Verilog Design of 8 x 16 Register File
 ### Register File Specification:
 - A register file consists of 8 registers, each register of 16-bit width.
-<br>- The register file has read data bus(RdData), write data
-bus(WrData) and one address bus (Address) used for both read and write operations.
+- The register file has read data bus(RdData), write data bus(WrData) and one address bus (Address) used for both read and write operations.
 <br>- Each register can be read and written by applying a register